vasanthsathya/omnia/docs/source/OmniaInstallGuide/Maintenance/deletenode.rst

 Delete provisioned node
 ========================

 Use this playbook to remove discovered or provisioned nodes from all inventory files and Omnia database tables.
-No changes are made to the Slurm or Kubernetes cluster.
+No changes are made to the existing Slurm cluster.

 **Configurations performed by the playbook**